chkr1011/HA4IoT/README.md

 * State machine (for complex actuators like fans or 'moods' for lights)

 ## Quick start
-The software solution contains the project ``CK.HomeAutomation.Controller.Empty`` which can be used to start playing around with the SDK.
-The other projects ``CK.HomeAutomation.Controller.Cellar`` and ``CK.HomeAutomation.Controller`` containing a full "real life" configuration which can be used as an example.
+The software solution contains the project ``HA4IoT.Controller.Demo`` which can be used to start playing around with the SDK.
+The other projects ``HA4IoT.Controller.Main`` and ``HA4IoT.Controller.Main`` containing a full "real life" configuration which can be used as an example but will not work without the required hardware.

 ## Documentation